akhil-ibrahim/Flyby-Denial/README.md

 Each protein is compared with every other protein in the dataset:

 - pairwise alignments are computed
-- similarity (or identity) scores are generated
+- similarity scores are generated
-- results are stored as a matrix
+- results are stored in a table

 This helps identify which proteins are more closely related.